pcutler/baseball/wp-content/plugins/google-drive-embedder/readme.txt

 or upload the ZIP file directly in the Plugins section of your Wordpress admin
 1. Follow the instructions to configure the Google Apps Login plugin post-installation

+== Shortcodes ==

+Attribute options for [google-drive-embed ...] shortcode

+**Important: please note that you cannot normally switch the style attributes around while keeping the url the same.
+Most often, Google will require a different URL for the new link type, which can be obtained by opening the Drive Embedder dialog box again.**

+= url (required) =

+The url pointing to the Drive file or resource.
+Note that most Google Drive files will required a different URL depending on the style and other factors below.

+= style (defaults to 'normal') =

+Values: normal | download | embed

+= newwindow (defaults to 'no') =

+Values: yes | no

+Only relevant when style='normal'

+= width/height =

+Dimensions of the iframe to be ebedded.
+Only relevant when style='embed'.
+Specified in pixels or as a percentage, e.g. '400' or '100%'.

+= plain (defaults to 'no') =

+Values: yes | no

+When set to 'yes', will NOT display the icon specified in "icon" below.
+Only relevant when style='normal' or 'download'.

+= icon =

+URL to an icon file to display next to the link.
+Only relevant when style='normal' or 'download'; and when plain not set to "yes".

+= extra =

+Values: folder | image | calendar

+Used by the premium plugin only for these special file types.

+= title =

+Text to display within the link to a 'normal' or 'download' file.

+= CSS =

+You can use custom CSS styles to affect some of the final results.

+Example html code for style='download' or 'normal':

+&lt;p&gt;&lt;span class="gdm-drivefile-embed"&gt;&lt;img src="$icon" width="16" height="16" /&gt; &lt;a href="$url"&gt;$title&lt;/a&gt;&lt;/span&gt;&lt;/p&gt;

+Example html code for style='download' or 'normal', when plain='yes':

+&lt;a href="$url"&gt;$title&lt;/a&gt;

+Example html code for style='embed':

+&lt;iframe width='$width' height='$height' frameborder='0' scrolling='no' src='$url'&gt;&lt;/iframe&gt;

+Please get in touch if you would like to make suggestions for further CSS configurability - email contact@wp-glogin.com.

 == Changelog ==

+= 2.3 =

+Provides information about Google forms availability

+= 2.2 =

+Instructions for video embed

+= 2.1 =

+Clearer error messages

 = 2.0 =